Infectious Disease Fellowship

 Indulekha N. Gopal MD

 Dr. Indulekha N. Gopal is board-certified in both Internal Medicine and Infectious Diseases with over two decades of clinical experience.
 She completed her Infectious Disease fellowship at Duke University and her Internal Medicine residency at the University of Tennessee.
 At Broward Health North, Dr. Gopal serves as the Medical Director of Epidemiology, Secretary of the Internal Medicine department, and the Chair of Antibiotic Stewardship.
-She has been invited to give presentations on such topics as COVID-19, Sepsis, Candida Auris, Dengue fever by a diverse array of organizations, including the India-US Chamber of Commerce and Florida Department of Health.
+She has been invited to give presentations on such topics as COVID-19, Sepsis, Candida Auris, Dengue fever by an array of organizations, including the India-US Chamber of Commerce and Florida Department of Health.
 In her free time, she enjoys cooking traditional South Indian cuisine and spending time with her family.